Capstone-Bansos-Bangkit/model-deployment/README.md

 ## API Documentation
 -   Endpoint: GET `/`

-    This endpoint will return success to make sure that the service is running properly.
+    This endpoint will return `Success` to make sure that the service is running properly.

 -   Endpoint: POST `/`

-    Parameters:
-    - AR16 : user answer.
-    - KR03 : user answer.
-    - KR11 : user answer.
-    - KR13 : user answer.
-    - KR20 : user answer.
-    - KR24 : user answer.
-    - KR26 : user answer.
-    - KRK06 : user answer.
-    - KRK08 : user answer.
-    - KRK09 : user answer.
-    - KRK10 : user answer.
+    Request body: JSON data containing the question_id and answer to be predicted.

-    This endpoint accepts requests in JSON format and returns a result of `1` or `0`.
+    This endpoint will return a result of `1` or `0`.
 The representative is 1: approved and 0: rejected.

     Example:
     ```
     {